Bimodular continuous attractor neural networks with static and moving stimuli: Moving Inputs

-In three groups of couplings, the module $m$ cannot track its own moving stimulus when the stimulus is relatively weak or the input moves too fast.
+As shown in Figs. \ref{fg6}(b) and \ref{fg6}(i), the module $m$ cannot track its own moving stimulus when the stimulus is relatively weak, or the input moves too fast.
 The response is pinned by the static input.
-This is referred to as the {\it pinned phase} (see Figs. \ref{fg6}(b) and \ref{fg6}(k)).
+This is referred to as the pinned phase.
 As the moving velocity increases, stronger moving stimulus is needed to overcome the static interactions from the other module.
 When the moving input strength is sufficiently strong, module $m$ is able to catch up with the moving input.
-This is the {\it tracking phase} with $\sigma_m^2 < \sigma_s^2$ (see Figs. \ref{fg6}(c) and \ref{fg6}(l)).
-In Figs. \ref{fg6}(a) and (j), in which module $s$ excites module $m$, the phase boundaries are similar, with the pinned phase at low strength of the moving input (see Figs. \ref{fg6}(b) and \ref{fg6}(k)) and the tracking phase at high strength (see Figs. \ref{fg6}(c) and \ref{fg6}(l)).
+This is the tracking phase with $\sigma_m^2 < \sigma_s^2$ (see Figs. \ref{fg6}(c) and \ref{fg6}(j)).
+In Figs. \ref{fg6}(a) and \ref{fg6}(h), in which module $s$ excites module $m$, the phase boundaries are similar, with the pinned phase at low strength of the moving input (see Figs. \ref{fg6}(b) and \ref{fg6}(i)) and the tracking phase at high strength (see Figs. \ref{fg6}(c) and \ref{fg6}(j)).

-On the other hand, when the module $s$ inhibits module $m$, the phase boundaries in Fig. \ref{fg6}(d) are different from the other two cases and an {\it unpinned} phase exists at intermediate strength of the moving input.
+On the other hand, when module $s$ inhibits module $m$, the phase boundaries in Fig. \ref{fg6}(d) are different from the other two cases and an unpinned phase exists at intermediate strength of the moving input.
 In Fig. \ref{fg6}(d), module $m$ cannot build up stable and strong responses when the moving stimulus is very weak.
-This is referred to as the {\it weak response phase}.
+This is referred to as the weak response phase.
 Furthermore, due to the inhibitory inter-modular couplings $\omega_{ms}$ and the weak moving input, the responses are suppressed temporarily when the moving bump passes by the inhibitory static input (see Fig. \ref{fg6}(e)).
 This region of temporary suppression even extends slightly beyond the boundary of the weak response phase.